 Yes, we rent the space for workshops and classes.
 If you are interested, please contact us.

 What are the levels of membership?

-Individuals can become involved in the Book Arts Studio as volunteers, apprentices, members, Pressgroup members, or professionals.
+Individuals can become involved in the Book Arts Program as volunteers, apprentices, members, or professionals.
 Individuals may also support the studio as Subscribers or Patrons.
-Each level of membership carries privileges and responsibilities, but all members of the Book Arts Studio are expected to contribute to the well-being of the Press through a percentage of their activity.
+Each level of membership carries privileges and responsibilities, but all members of the Book Arts Program are expected to contribute to the well-being of the Press through a percentage of their activity.
 For more information on membership and contributor levels, click here.

 Open Shop Hours